This article will help you quickly compare and evaluate the best QA automation tools for quality assurance testing.

 7. Katalon Studio – Generate automated tests cross-platform and seamlessly integrate automated tests into your CI/CD pipeline.

-A 2019 Customers’ Choice in Software Test Automation, Katalon Studio provides codeless test creation for beginners as well as endless script extension and customization for experts.
-This tool lets you generate and execute tests on all OSs, browsers, and devices.
+The tool provides both codeless test creation for novices as well as endless script extension and customization for experts.
+Users can easily generate and execute tests on different OSs (MacOS, Windows and Linux), most common browsers, and devices.

-Katalon Studio starts at $759/license and has a free trial.
+Katalon Studio starts at $759 for an enterprise license and offers a free version for individual testers.

 8. Telerik Studio – Craft automated tests, integrate them in your CI/CD environment following your agile workflow, and find defects earlier.